-If your company has an operating business then it is not reported.
+If your company has an operating business, then it is not reported.
 CRS is only for financial investments.
-If the Company is operating a real business nothing can be disclosed.
-It is fairly easy to convince the bank that you have an operating business.
+If the Company is operating a real business, nothing can be disclosed.
+It’s easy to convince the bank that you have an operating business.

 8. Companies Listed on a Stock Exchange are Excluded

-If the Company is listed on a recognised stock exchange it is excluded from being reported under the Common Reporting Standard.
+If the Company is listed on a recognized stock exchange, it is excluded from being reported under the Common Reporting Standard.

 9. Get a Taxpayer ID from another Jurisdiction

-It is normally easy to get a taxpayer ID from most jurisdictions.
-After all, they all want new customers.
-You can get a taxpayer ID from either a non CRS country or a country where you don’t mind if they have information from your overseas bank.
+It’s easy to get a taxpayer ID from most jurisdictions.
+After all, they want new customers.
+You can get a taxpayer ID from either a non-CRS country or a country where you don’t mind if they receive information from your overseas bank.
 If, for example, you got a taxpayer ID from Portugal but had no assets or income there, you may not care if Portugal receive your information instead f your home country.

 For more detailed strategies to help you avoid CRS, our report, Bullet Proof Asset Protection, gives full details on how to implement dozens of strategies to bank in private in the 2020s.
 You can make your assets completely judgement-proof.
 They can be so secure that even the most determined individual, organisation or government find them impossible to seize.

 Liberty Mundo can help you open bank accounts and get overseas residences and second passports.
 You can legally avoid most taxes and become a citizen of multiple countries.
-Our mission is to work with you on a viable Plan B to minimise your taxes and make sure you have a safe haven to go to if you need it.
+Our mission is to work with you on a viable Plan B to minimize your taxes and ensure you have a safe haven to go to if needed.